TT159/Machine-Learning-KNN-Classification/README.md

 # Machine-Learning-KNN-Classification
-In this project, I will try to implement the KNN classifier based on Euclidean distance with MatLab code.
+In this project, I will try to implement the KNN classifier to two classes based on Euclidean distance with MatLab code.

 ## Dataset